carapace/core/CLA.md

 and then use use `git commit --amend --reset-author` and then `git push --force` to correct the PR.

+#### 4. By agreeing with this CLA

+You are granting ownership of your code to carapace.io, to alter, distribute, limit and commercialize as they see fit.

 ## Troubleshooting

 If you have problems signing the CLA, send an email message to: `help@carapace.io`.